Obasan died the weekend before transfers.

 "Whatever's there."

-"The curry looks still good."
+“The curry still looks good.”
 He pulled out the Tupperware dish and sniffed at the contents.

 Tuckett looked out the kitchen window.
 "Here comes the rest of the district," he said.